Transgender Actors Applaud Scarlett Johansson's Decision To Drop Role Portraying A Trans Man

 Since announcing her departure, however, those in the trans community have praised her decision to leave, thanking her for listening to their outcry.

-Emmy nominated producer Rhys Ernst commented, “Scarlett deciding to pull out was a good example of listening to the community and that was the right thing to do.”
+“Scarlett deciding to pull out was a good example of listening to the community and that was the right thing to do,” Emmy-nominated producer Rhys Ernst commented.

-Transparent actress Rain Valdez said, “It says a lot about Scarlett Johansson.
+“It says a lot about Scarlett Johansson.
 That actually makes me a little emotional because it’s not an easy industry for trans women.
-It’s not an easy industry for trans men.”
+It’s not an easy industry for trans men,” Transparent actress Rain Valdez said.

-Alexandra Grey, known for her roles in Code Black, Transparent, and Chicago Med, more deeply revealed, “We’re broken.
-It hurts us sometimes when we see cis actors portraying our stories and winning Oscars and winning Emmys,” adding that trans actors aren’t afforded the same opportunities.
+Alexandra Grey, known for her roles in Code Black, Transparent, and Chicago Med, more deeply revealed the reason for the community’s backlash.

+“We’re broken.
+It hurts us sometimes when we see cis actors portraying our stories and winning Oscars and winning Emmys.”
+She added that trans actors aren’t afforded the same opportunities.
 For example, Jared Leto won an Oscar for playing a trans woman in Dallas Buyer’s Club.

-Artist, producer, and filmmaker Zackary Drucker contributed to the conversation, saying, “We are so troubled and so ravaged by feeling ignored, by feeling exploited, by feeling that our stories are not our own,” but adding that she is hopeful that this might be a turning point in the industry.
+“We are so troubled and so ravaged by feeling ignored, by feeling exploited, by feeling that our stories are not our own,” he said, adding that she is hopeful that this might be a turning point in the industry.

 “What we’re saying is that actors should have the artistic freedom to play any roles,” Grey added.
 “We’re not saying that you can’t portray these characters.
 We’re saying we just want to have the opportunity as well to go out for any types of roles.
 We’d like to be invited for anything that you got.”